Current as of: December 21, 2024 - 09:43

 • Lunch: Picnic lunches in the mountains typically include bread, cheese, salami, salad, a chocolate bar and fruit.
 Many guests also like to bring an extra portion of the local speciality served at breakfast.

 • Dinner: Will be in the hotel restaurant, and will normally include three courses comprising either a salad or vegetarian soup, followed by a main course, and a dessert of fruit, ice cream, or cake/pudding.
 The cuisine reflects a mixture of Bulgarian, Greek, Turkish and Slavonic influences.
 We sample many traditional local specialities including smilyanski fasul (a delicious bean soup) and patatnik (made with grated potatoes, onions and cheese, then seasoned with mint and other herbs).
 Jugs of tap water will be provided on the table with the evening meal.
 Bottled mineral water, soft drinks and alcohol are not included but can be purchased.
+There are several Bulgarian wines you may wish to try, including an excellent red Mavrud from vineyards on the northern slopes of the Rodopi Mountains.

-Vegetarians and vegans: Bulgaria produces excellent fresh vegetables and fruit, so vegetarians are usually well catered for, although in the mountains the variety may by limited to what is seasonally available.
+• Vegetarians and vegan diets: Bulgaria produces excellent fresh vegetables and fruit, so vegetarians are usually well catered for, although in the mountains the variety may be limited to what is seasonally available.
 Eggs and dairy produce, especially cheese, form the staple part of the diet in the Rodopi region, and are included in most traditional meals, so vegans may find their daily menu more restricted and less varied.
-Likewise special gluten-free products are not available, so clients with a wheat/gluten intolerance should, if needed, bring something to replace the local bread and pastries that make up the breakfasts and picnic lunches.

 Transport